 Romanticism and Victorianism on the Net (RaVoN) is an international, open access journal devoted to British Nineteenth-Century Literature (ISSN 1916-1441).
 The journal was founded by Michael E. Sinatra as Romanticism on the Net in February 1996.
 It expanded its scope in August 2007 to include Victorian literature (under the editorship of Dino Franco Felluga).
-In January 2015, Jason Camlot became the new Victorian editor.
+From January 2015 to the summer of 2017, Jason Camlot was the Victorian editor.

 RaVoN is currently published twice a year on the Projet Érudit platform, and receives funding from the Canadian Social Sciences and Humanities Research Council.
 All 903 articles and reviews that have appeared in the past 19 years are available in open access on the Projet Érudit platform.